 SMALL BUSINESS TIP #3: Get a Password Manager

 Are you playing a virtual game of Russian Roulette?
 You are if you aren’t using a Password Manager.

 These days most of us do several of the following online—communicate, shop, socialize, bank, host our websites, book vacations and business trips, store our music and digital photos, and back up massive amounts of sensitive data.
 Odds are you’re also using the same (or only slightly different) password to log in to every single website out of convenience.

-Here’s the BIG problem—if you’re making it easier on yourself, you’re also making it easier for the hackers.
+Here’s the BIG problem—if you’re making it easier on yourself, you’re also making it easier for the hackers and their robotic assistants.
 New hackers are being born every day—and it only takes one of them to turn your personal and/or business life completely upside down.
 It’s truly scary.

 You can protect yourself from this threat with a Password Manager.